Skip Navigation

 A Supportive Learning Environment

-The Student Services team is composed of a School Psychologist, Learning Specialist, Director of Student Services, School Principal and appropriate grade level teaching team.
-For more information regarding MS/US please contact Director of Student Services Laura Severin at (913) 327-4645
+The Student Services team is composed of a K-12 Child Development and Wellbeing Specialist, ELL & Learning Specialist, Enrichment Coordinator, Director of Student Services, School Principal, and appropriate grade level teaching team.

 K-5 Director of Student Services Wendy Snitz: (913)-327-8164